Spring Testing Updates

 Who pays for my saliva testing?All saliva testing is free for students, faculty and staff.

 What type of test can I expect?The university is requiring saliva-based polymerase chain reaction (PCR) testing for COVID-19.
-The saliva samples will be collected at testing locations across the university’s campuses.
+The saliva samples are collected at testing locations across the university’s campuses.
 Download a Fact Sheet for Patients about the saliva-based testing.

 Why are there two styles of testing on campus?The university’s saliva-based testing program is intended to mitigate spread of the virus by identifying individuals, particularly those not showing symptoms, who have COVID-19.
 It also works in concert with the Safer Community app, allowing those on campus to be tested and have access to university facilities.
 Nasal-based testing offered at the TestNebraska site on 17th Street (between R and Vine streets, outside the Willa Cather Dining Center) and at the University Health Center is intended for individuals who are showing COVID-19 symptoms or suspect they have been exposed.